pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli class delete [COMMAND-OPTIONS] CLASSNAME

-      Delete a single CIM class.
+      Delete a class.

-      Deletes the CIM class defined by CLASSNAME from the WBEM server.

-      If the class has instances, the command is refused unless the --force option is used.
-If --force is used, instances are also deleted.
+      Delete a CIM class (CLASSNAME argument) in a CIM namespace (--namespace option).
+If no namespace was specified, the default namespace of the connection is used.

       If the class has subclasses, the command is rejected.

+      If the class has instances, the command is rejected, unless the --force option was specified, in which case the instances are also deleted.

-      WARNING: Removing classes from a WBEM server can cause damage to the server.
-Use this with caution.
-It can impact instance providers and other components in the server.
+      WARNING: Deleting classes can cause damage to the server: It can impact instance providers and other components in the server.
+Use this with command with caution.

-      Some servers may refuse the operation.
+      Some servers may refuse the operation altogether.

+      Example:

+        pywbemcli -n myconn class delete CIM_Foo -n interop

     Options:
       -f, --force             Force the delete request to be issued even if there